hasona23/FoodJournal/README.md

     - Meal Types
     - Reports
     - Quick recording to frequent meals.

-    - Macro-nutrients categorization.
-    - Keep track of cheat meals
-    - Set goals (like not using cheat meals.)

 # App Structure
 the app consist of 3 main parts.